SuperOfficeDocs/superoffice-docs/docs/api/person/row/update-person-rows.md

 ---
-# Mandatory fields.
+title: update_person_rows
-title: update_person_rows       # (Required) Very important for SEO.
+description: Update a person with new name, address, position using rows
-description: Update a person with new name, address, position using rows  # (Required) Important for SEO.
+author: {github-id}
-author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
+so.date: 05.11.2016
 keywords: rows
 so.topic: howto            # article, howto, reference, concept, guide